CentaurEval: Benchmarking Human-in-the-Loop Value in Agentic Coding: Case Study

 \section{Case Study}

 This case study, simplified from an existing trial in our user study, exemplifies our Observation 1-3 in Section \ref{sec:result}.
-It demonstrates how human intervention resolves intentional "AI-Incomplete" barriers and how AI help human with both reasoning and productivity.
+It demonstrates how human intervention resolves intentional "AI-Incomplete" barriers and how AI helps humans with both reasoning and productivity.

 Notably, the selected participant in this case study is a male native Chinese speaker with high English proficiency (TOEFL Total 106/120; Reading 30/30; Writing 26/30).
 Despite his ability to comprehend the English task documentation successfully, the participant chose to interact with the agent primarily in Chinese to minimize cognitive load during the complex reasoning process \citep{van2015relation,jouravlev2021small}.
 For clarity and readability, the multi-turn interaction logs below have been translated into English and summarized to highlight the core logical exchanges.